alokkmukherji/LendingClubCaseStudy/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements

-Give credit here.
-- This project was inspired by...
-- References if any...
+- Upgrad
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by alokkmukherji@gmail.com / akshaykachroo2050@gmail.com

 <!-- Optional -->